gabada/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML is useful for accessiblity, readability, and SEO.
+<span style=color:red>Semantic HTML is useful for accessibility, readability, and SEO.
 Instead of having `div` tags all over your HTML and nested you have meaningful tags like `header`, `section`, and `footer` to name a few.
-This makes it easier for screen readers to read your site to visually impaired people, makes it easier for you and other developers to read your code now and 6 months from now when you've forgotten it, and is said to give a slight bump in SEO.
+This makes it easier for screen readers to read your site to visually impaired people, makes it easier for you and other developers to read your code now and 6 months from now when you've forgotten it, and is said to give a slight bump in SEO.</span>

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+<span style="color:red"> `display:block` uses up as much space as its parent object will allow and `display:inline` objects are nested inside of other elements without disrupting the flow. `<span>` is an example of an `inline` element.<span>

 3. What are the 4 areas of the box model?